 We conduct research about the political participation of mamas and examine the effectiveness of American policies in meeting the needs of working families.

-We work to break the institutional barriers moms face while running for office.
-We provide federal, state, and local legislators and stakeholders with the tools they need to pass family-friendly legislation.
+We work to break the institutional barriers moms face while running for and serving in office.
+We provide federal, state, and local legislators and stakeholders with the tools they need to pass truly family-friendly legislation.

 breaking down barriers for mamas